vatesfr/xen-orchestra/docs/docs/backup_howto.md

 ### Mirror backup
 **Pros:**
 - Always keeps the latest backup version
-- Saves storage by not retaining old backups

-**Cons:**
-- No historical versions available
-- Risk of losing previous state

 **Limitations and extensions:**
-- Best for non-critical or temporary workloads
+- Best suited for replication to storage with low bandwidth
 - You can mirror incremental backups or full backups

 **First steps:**